sifatsiddik/OG.FLUSH/README.md

 ## External Dependencies
 OG.FLUSH depends on three Python libraries for operation, namely NetworkX, NumPy and Pandas.
 While some of these libraries might already be included in a QGIS environment, they also might not.
 In the case of such unavailability, the user has to install these libraries to use the plugin.
 To install these, you can follow the steps given below.

-**Method 1**: If QGIS was installed with the official OSGeo4W installer, the OSGeo4W Shell can be used to install the required libraries.
+If QGIS has been installed with the official OSGeo4W installer, the OSGeo4W Shell can be used to install the required libraries.
 1. First, search for "OSGeo4W Shell" in your Windows Start Menu and click to open it.
 2. At the command prompt, type (or just copy) the following command to check if pip is installed.
     `python -m pip --version`